MuhibAnwar/Publication-GIAIC_HACKATHON_II/README.md

 ---

-*This textbook is part of an innovative curriculum designed to prepare students for the future of AI systems that operate in the physical world.*
+*This textbook is part of an innovative curriculum designed to prepare students for the future of AI systems that operate in the physical world.*"# Publication-GIAIC_HACKATHON_I"